azepeda2/GoogleAppEngineWidgets/README.md

 # Google App Engine Widgets
 A collection of small functions that were compiled using python and Google's App Engine.
 These samples of codes were writen to demonstrate understanding of the engine and could be used in bigger projects.
+Each project has a read-me file within its folder with a better description of its purpose.